 But nine years ago, while Somir was working, men robbed him.
 And it wasn’t enough to just rob him and move on to another victim.
 Instead, they brutally attacked him.

 “They snatched me and threw acid on my eyes,” Somir says.
 “They broke my arm and hit my head.
 After about 10 minutes, I felt my eyes becoming paralyzed, and I couldn’t see.”

 He couldn’t work.
 He couldn’t care for his family.
 Now he relied completely on others, and it took its toll on his wife.
 She left him a year later, leaving Tania, then 6, to run the house and care for Suriaya, who was just 18 months old.

 As a child Tania stepped up, and even while attending school each day she would go to the market to buy food and cook it.
 Her favorite meal to make is dim bhuna, or egg curry.
 She also learned how to do all the cleaning, laundry, and household chores.

-The family needs between US$37 and US$75 a month to cover all of their expenses.
-Somir receives a government ration of about US$6.25 a month because of his disability, but it’s not enough to support his daughters, so he turned to begging on the streets to earn money.
+The family needs between US$37 and US$75 a month to cover all their expenses.
+Somir receives a government ration of about US$6.25 a month because of his disability, but it’s not enough to support his daughters, so he turned to begging on the streets.
 He typically begs three days a week and earns about US$2.50 a day.

 He has to be careful though, as the government has tried to curtail begging.
 “I can’t go on the street, or they will catch me, so I am afraid of how to provide for my family,” Somir says.